Program Review Committee

 Elected to a term ending in Spring 2017.
 Dr. Nelson has been a member of Westmont's Department of Philosophy since 2006.
 His research interests lie in the areas of ethics, epistemology and philosophy of religion.
 Within ethics, his main area of interest is contemporary metaethics.
 He served on Faculty Council from 2010 to 2013.

-Dr. Michael Sommermann - Professor of Physics (Natural and Behavior Sciences)
+Beth Horvath - Professor of Biology (Natural and Behavior Sciences)

 Dr. Bill Wright – Associate Provost and Director of Institutional Research, WASC ALO